Find the Best EHR EMR Software (185 Vendors)

 Interoperability sets the stage for the formation of HIEs, most of which currently exist on the state level.
 One of the main goals of Meaningful Use is to expand HIEs to a national level so providers can exchange health data across state lines.

 When choosing an EHR, make sure to select a system that’s Meaningful Use certified by the Office of the National Coordinator for Health Information Technology.
 The ONC developed the testing methods for Meaningful Use Stage 2, so any EHR with their certification should have the required amount of interoperability.
-A recent Commonwealth Fund study found that 33 percent of primary care physicians could share clinical summaries with other doctors, while 35 percent could share lab or diagnostic tests with health information systems outside their practice.

 - Which EHR EMR solution is right for your practice?